Travel guide

 Short getaway 2-4 2-4 GB

 If you're going to make video calls, use the translator non-stop, or share your connection, go for the higher end.
-To adjust the calculation to your travel style, check how much data you need for travel.
+To avoid running out or overpaying, check out our tips for saving data while traveling.

 How to activate it step by step

-Installing the eSIM takes about 1 minute and it's best to do it with Wi-Fi before you leave, so you arrive in Macau with your connection ready:
+Installing the eSIM takes around 1 minute and should be done with Wi-Fi before you leave, so you arrive in Macau with your connection ready:

-1. Purchase the eSIM for Macau and you'll receive a QR code by email.
+1. Buy the Macau eSIM and you will receive a QR code by email.

 2. In your mobile data settings, choose to add an eSIM.

-3. Scan the QR code and follow the steps to install the profile.
+3. Scan the QR and follow the steps to install the profile.

 4. Upon arrival, activate data roaming for that line and start browsing.